ripred/SmartPin/README.md

 void loop()
 {
-    led1_pin = !button_pin;   // we invert the HIGH/LOW button value since the button is active-low
+    led1_pin = !button_pin;   // we invert the HIGH/LOW value since the button is active-low
     led2_pin = pot_pin / 4;   // set the led brightness relative to the potentiometer value
 }
 ```